Councilmember Deutsch announces bid for Dunwoody mayor

 Deutsch has been outspoken on the Georgia Department of Transportation’s plans to build toll lanes along the top end of I-285 adjacent to the city’s Georgetown community.
 She has also spoken out against the DeKalb County School District’s handling of overcrowding at local schools.

 “My main priority is to ensure Dunwoody’s quality of life remains high and then to improve that,” she said.
-“That means we have to focus on the amenities we have in the city limits and we have to be concerned about impacts of negative impacts of projects t that could do harm to our city.”
+“That means we have to focus on the amenities we have in the city limits and we have to be concerned about negative impacts of projects that could do harm to our city.”

 Qualifying for the city elections is Aug.
 19-21.
 The election is Nov.
 5.

-Note: This story has been updated with a comment from Councilmember and mayoral candidate Terry Nall.